thepollari/teal-agents/src/sk-agents/planning/2507-state-hitl-auth/03-02-manual-tool-call-implementation-plan.md

 ## 3. Refactoring the Agent Handler

-The core changes will be in the `TealAgentsV1Alpha1Handler`.
+The core changes will be in the `Agent`.

 **File to Modify**: `src/sk_agents/tealagents/v1alpha1/agent.py`